Course details

 • Respect cultural and religious differences

-• Palliative care, hospice care, death and religion, emotions, empathy, condolence language
+• Palliative care, hospice care, death and religion, emotions, empathy, and condolences language

 Learning objectives